electricbookworks/electric-book-workflow/README.md

 * To check how your markdown converts to HTML while you work, you can use [this Online Kramdown Editor](http://kramdown.herokuapp.com/) by [Daniel Perez Alvarez](https://github.com/unindented/online-kramdown-sinatra).
 * Keep the [kramdown quick reference](http://kramdown.gettalong.org/quickref.html) handy.

-### Our guide to converting content to markdown
+### Converting from InDesign

 This is what we do when we convert one of our textbooks from a traditional InDesign workflow to markdown for this book framework.
-You'll probably develop your own if you're turning existing books into markdown.
+You'll probably develop your own process for turning existing books into markdown.

 1. Open the InDesign file and copy all the text.
 1. Paste the text with formatting into your text editor.